 Not long ago, I posted an article critiquing evolutionary psychology.
 Given its popularity within academic circles and a mainstream culture presently swept up by what Raymond Tallis calls ‘neuromania’ (seeing neurobiological causes and explanations for near anything) and ‘darwinitis’ (seeing evolutionary adaptations almost everwhere), it is only natural for people to rush to the defense of what they might view as an unfairly criticized and scientifically supported theory of human nature.
-I do not expect to convince anyone who is sympathetic to the evolutionary psychologist’s view of reality.
+I do not expect to convince anyone who is sympathetic to evolutionary psychology (not to be confused with evolutionary biology).
 In accordance with Kuhn and Popper, it is my impression that such people have unknowingly committed themselves to their theoretical assumptions and their preferred way of viewing the world.
-In my estimation, they are personally invested in this view of reality and will be tempted to either misconstrue the arguments of their critics or look for ways to assimilate or accommodate them into their paradigmatic faith – enabling them to continue worshiping their theory and the profound ‘research’ and ‘insights’ that it supposedly generates.
+In my estimation, they are personally invested in this view of reality and will tend to either misconstrue the arguments of their critics or look for ways to assimilate or accommodate them into their paradigmatic faith – enabling them to continue worshiping their theory and the profound ‘research’ and ‘insights’ that it supposedly generates.
 Our modern cultural and historical reality is apparently one where we would prefer to see ourselves as more influenced by nature than by our sociocultural nurture, and more driven by selfish-genes, than by human agency and free-will.
 It has often been said that cultural myths are created to sustain the needs of its people – if so, what does this present historical age say about us?

 Yes, evolutionary psychology was initially tied to the notion of ‘massive modularity.’
 Many have since given up their insistence of massive modularity in the way that many Christians have given up their insistence of a 6000 year-old earth; both are impossible to justify on rational or scientific grounds.
 However, abandoning one problematic assumption does not mean that your position is now logically sound and free from criticism.
 My ‘middle-ground’ or ‘conservative’ conceptualization of evolutionary psychology was taken as a starting point in anticipation of the “that’s not me!” retorts, and also because I believe that many of the criticisms will continue to hold – regardless of the degree of modularization or innateness that evolutionary psychologists chose to advocate.
 Careful readers will also note that I was not simply attacking what has become known as ‘massive modularity.’
 The suggestion that I characterized it as such is either a misreading of my article or what would seem to be an attempt at building a strawman of my position.
 The simultaneous suggestion – that I am perhaps attacking only some obscure brand of evolutionary psychology, is also specious and reminiscent of the ‘no true Scotsman’ fallacy.